 What is a Snake Gourd?

 As its name not so cunningly suggests, a snake gourd is a gourd available in two varieties in the United States.
-Ornamental snake gourds are long, hard-shelled gourds grown as a curio in the garden, while its counterpart is an edible wax-skinned gourd (Trichosanthes anguina or T. cucumerina) that tastes much like a cucumber.
-Additional snake gourd info describes the interior of the striped, speckled fruit as being red, seeded and slightly slimy.
+Ornamental snake gourds are long, hard-shelled gourds grown as a curio in the garden, while their counterparts are edible, wax-skinned gourds (Trichosanthes anguina or T. cucumerina) that taste much like a cucumber.
+Additional snake gourd info describes the interior of the striped, speckled fruit as being red, seeded, and slightly slimy.

-This cucurbit hails from the Asian tropics and is borne from a rapidly growing annual vine with fruit that can reach up to 6 feet in length!
+This cucurbit originates in the Asian tropics and is borne from a rapidly growing annual vine with fruit that can reach up to 6 feet (1.8 m.) in length!
 You may also find it referred to as snake squash or club gourd, and it is often pickled with a texture akin to zucchini when young.
-It can be used just as a zucchini too — stuffed, baked, pickled, stir fried, and is delicious in all manner of curries and vegetarian dishes.
+It can be used just like zucchini too — stuffed, baked, pickled, stir-fried, and is delicious in all manner of curries and vegetarian dishes.

 Pretty interesting stuff, yes?
 I am guessing at this juncture you may be wondering how to grow snake gourds.

 Snake gourds grow in tropical regions, so a similar climate is ideal for cultivating snake gourds.
 My neck of the woods, the Pacific Northwest, isn’t a great place to grow this gourd.
 Luckily, we are rife with Asian markets and I can obtain them there.
 For those of you lucky enough to enjoy a warmer, drier environment, growing these gourds in the home garden is well worth the attempt.
 Apparently, the rule of thumb is that if you can grow lima beans in your area, you can grow snake gourds.